 The following eligible STATE AGENCY APPLICANTS and their LWCF allocation percentages are established through Public Resources Code §5099.12.
-A chart showing an example of the allocation percentages is available on the LWCF website.
+A chart showing an example of the allocation percentages is available at www.parks.ca.gov/lwcf.

 - Department of Parks and Recreation - Department of Water Resources - Department of Fish and Wildlife/Wildlife Conservation Board - In addition, a DIRECTOR'S CONTINGENCY FUND is first available to the State Coastal Conservancy.
 The State Coastal Conservancy must submit a letter of intent describing the proposed PROJECT to OGALS by the first Thursday in June or the funding will be made available for a DPR APPLICATION.